World Regulatory Briefing

 Consistent with a focus on consumers and in particular vulnerable consumers, social responsibility has been a priority for us over the year.

-Our approach to protecting consumers who are vulnerable has been to create a framework, via the Licensing Conditions and Codes of Practice (LCCP), which puts responsibility firmly with the operators to minimise gambling-related harm.
+Our approach to protecting consumers who are vulnerable has been to create a framework, via the Licence Conditions and Codes of Practice (LCCP), which puts responsibility firmly with the operators to minimise gambling-related harm.

 In the last year, industry operators have come to terms with new requirements for Annual Assurance Statements (AASs).
 These are like internal control statements and are a vehicle for high impact operators, with a GGY of over £25m, to provide us with the most senior level assurance that compliance with the licensing objectives is at the core of the business.
 It covers control systems, risk management, governance and culture.
 They are a tool for operators, their boards and senior executives, as well as the regulator.